kf-cos/terraform-provider-kfcurl/README.md

 -	[Terraform](https://www.terraform.io/downloads.html) >= 0.13.x
 -	[Go](https://golang.org/doc/install) >= 1.17

+## Automatic Release

+GitHub Action will build a new version of this provider every time a new tag is created.

-## Building The Provider
+## Building The Provider Manually

 1. Clone the repository
-1. Enter the repository directory
+2. Enter the repository directory
-1. Build the provider using the Go `install` command:
+3. Build the provider using the Go `install` command:
 ```sh
 $ go install
 ```